tochman/the_blue_print/chapters/03-state-and-props.md

 By separating concerns and keeping fast-changing state localized, the improved version ensures that timer updates don't cause unnecessary re-renders of other components.

-## Using React.memo for Component Optimization
+## Using React.memo for component optimization

 React.memo is a higher-order component that prevents re-renders when a component's props haven't changed.
 This optimization is particularly useful for components that receive complex objects as props or render expensive content.